Cobra Sexual Energy

 September 2015: The Ninth Circuit granted a petition to appeal the district court’s decision to decertify the class.
 (Lambert v.
 Nutraceutical Corp., Case No. 15-56423, 9th Cir.)

-June 2015: A federal judge denied a motion asking the Court to reconsider its decision to decertify the class.
+June 2015: The district court denied a motion asking the Court to reconsider its decision to decertify the class.

-February 2015: A federal judge decertified the class in this lawsuit finding that plaintiffs did not present enough evidence to show that damages could be measured on a classwide basis.
+February 2015: The district court decertified the class in this lawsuit finding that plaintiffs did not present enough evidence to show that damages could be measured on a classwide basis.

 August 2013: A class-action lawsuit was filed against Natural Balance, Inc. and Nutraceutical International Corp. for allegedly falsely marketing the dietary supplement Cobra Sexual Energy.
 Specifically, the plaintiffs allege that the defendants promote the product as “scientifically formulated to improve virility” without scientific evidence to support this claim.
 (Ortega et al. v.
 Natural Balance Inc. et al., Case No. 13-cv-05942, C.D.
 Cal.).